 To be eligible to apply for any of the JD/LLM programs, a student must:

-- Have successfully completed all first-year courses
+- Successfully complete all first-year courses

 - Meet the specific Villanova Law cumulative GPA required by the host school abroad

 - Constitutional Law II - 3 credits (for graduating members for the Class of 2024)

 - Legal Profession - 3 credits